lando/lando/TERMS.md

 Lando is distributed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE.txt for more information.

-Lando Logo and all other related Lando artwork ©Tandem, Inc. 2016.
+Lando Logo and all other related Lando artwork ©2025 Lando Alliance.
 All rights reserved; not licensed for third party use.

 Lando also packages in the Docker Desktop.
 See below for its license agreement.
 See https://www.docker.com/legal/docker-subscription-service-agreement/ for more information.